Grow your super with Government co-contributions

 Receive your co-contribution @headerType>

-If eligible, the Government co-contribution is paid into your super account by the ATO around the same time as you receive your tax return.
+If eligible, the Government co-contribution is paid into your super account by the ATO after your tax assessment is complete.

 Things to consider